Save our Clandon

 1. The historically and aesthetically significant interiors need to be reinstated

 The fire of 2015 caused substantial damage on Clandon Park, and the National Trust’s refusal to restore its interiors only compounds this harm.
 Reinstating the original state rooms with authentic materials would restore the building’s purpose and secure its long-term future.
-Faithful restoration would honour the house’s historical significance and ensure it remains a meaningful visitor attraction.
+Faithful restoration would honour the historical significance of the house and ensure it remains a meaningful visitor attraction.

 Steps to comment